PikachuPenial/Titanmod/PATCHNOTES.md

 - Reduced horizontal recoil to 5 (previously 10)

 **>QOL & BUG FIXES**
+- All interfaces and UI elements are now scaled by the users resolution to look identical no matter the resolution used

+- Replaced tinnitus sound effect with a less drastic effect

 - Removed unnecessary parameters from fonts created by the gamemode

+- Loadout notifcation now uses the users HUD font